St Edward's Crown: Restoration

 The monarchy was restored in 1660, and in preparation for the coronation of Charles II, who had been living in exile abroad, a new St Edward's Crown and a new state crown were ordered from the Royal Goldsmith, Sir Robert Vyner.
 The new St Edward's Crown was fashioned to closely resemble the medieval crown, with a heavy gold base and clusters of semi-precious stones, but the arches are decidedly Baroque.
-In the late 20th century, it was assumed to incorporate gold from the original St Edward's Crown, as they are almost identical in weight, and no invoice was produced for the materials in 1661.
-A crown was also displayed at the lying in state of Oliver Cromwell, Lord Protector of England from 1653 until 1658.
-On the weight of this evidence, writer and court historian Martin Holmes, in a 1959 paper for Archaeologia, concluded that in the time of the Interregnum St Edward's Crown was saved from the melting pot and that its gold was used to make a new crown at the Restoration.
+In the late 20th century, it was assumed to incorporate gold from the original St Edward's Crown, as they are almost identical in weight, and an invoice was produced in 1661 for the addition of gold to an existing crown.
+A crown had also been displayed at the lying in state of Oliver Cromwell, Lord Protector of England from 1653 until 1658.
+On the weight of this evidence, writer and court historian Martin Holmes, in a 1959 paper for Archaeologia, concluded that in the time of the Interregnum St Edward's Crown was saved from the melting pot and that it was enhanced at the Restoration.
 His theory became accepted wisdom, and many books, including official guidebooks for the Crown Jewels at the Tower of London, repeated his claim as fact.
-In 2008, new research found that a coronation crown and sceptre were made in 1660 in anticipation of an early coronation, which had to be delayed several times.
-Charles II's other regalia were commissioned in 1661 after Parliament increased the budget as a token of their appreciation for the king.
+In 2008, new research found that a coronation crown was made in 1660 in anticipation of an early coronation, which had to be delayed several times.
+This crown was enhanced with additional gold in 1661 after Parliament increased the budget as a token of their appreciation for the king.
 The crown at Cromwell's lying in state was probably made of gilded base metal such as tin or copper, as was usual in 17th-century England; for example, a crown displayed at the funeral of James I had cost only £5 and was decorated with fake jewels.

 A new monde and cross were created for the coronation of James II, but otherwise the crown was little altered for successive coronations beyond re-setting loaned jewels for each occasion (jewels were not set permanently in the crown until 1911).
 After the coronation of William III in 1689, monarchs chose to be crowned with a lighter, bespoke coronation crown (e.g., the Coronation Crown of George IV) or their state crown, while St Edward's Crown usually rested on the high altar.